top of page

 Undergrad students

-If you are interested in doing practices with wildlife, contact me.
+If you are interested in doing an internship with wildlife, contact me.

 Alumni

-I have supervised so far four PhD theses, three MSc/MRes theses and a number of grad projects.
+I have supervised so far four PhD theses, three MSc theses and several degree final projects.

 Collaborators

-I have a wide network of collaborators.
-Behind are some of these, with whom I am currently working.
+I have an extense network of collaborators.
+Below are some of them that I currently work with.

 about